luketurner/paas-price-estimator/README.md

 >
 > If you're looking to deploy something in the cloud, you should consider these options to decide which is most appropriate for your use case, even though they aren't supported by this app.

-So, what *will* `cloud-compare` support?
+So, what *will* the app support?
 I'm hoping to build pricing comparisons for the following containerized PaaS providers:

 - [fly.io](https://fly.io/) ([pricing](https://fly.io/docs/about/pricing/))
 - [Digital Ocean App Platform](https://www.digitalocean.com/products/app-platform) ([pricing](https://www.digitalocean.com/pricing/app-platform))